 This section presents numerical simulations for investigating the performance of the proposed approach in stabilizing several IEEE test networks with respect to load and renewable disturbances.
-Every numerical simulation is performed using MATLAB R2020b running on a 64-bit Windows 10 with a 3.0GHz AMD Ryzen\textsuperscript{TM} 9 4900HS processor and 16 GB of RAM, whereas all convex SDPs are solved through YALMIP \cite{Lofberg2004} optimization interface along with MOSEK \cite{Andersen2000} solver.
+Every numerical simulation is performed using MATLAB R2020b running on a 64-bit Windows 10 with a 3.0GHz AMD Ryzen\textsuperscript{TM} 9 4900HS processor and 16 GB of RAM, whereas all convex optimization problems are solved through YALMIP \cite{Lofberg2004} optimization interface along with MOSEK \cite{Andersen2000} solver.
 All dynamical simulations for NDAEs are performed using MATLAB's index-one DAEs solver \texttt{ode15i}.
-Four power networks are considered in this study: \begin{itemize}[leftmargin=*] \item \textsl{$9$-bus network}: The Western System Coordinating Council (WSCC) $9$-bus system with $3$ synchronous generators. \item \textsl{$14$-bus network}: Consisting of $14$-bus system with $5$ synchronous generators, representing a portion of the American Electric Power System (AEPS) in the Midwestern US. \item \textsl{$39$-bus network}: Represents the New England $10$-machine, $39$-bus system. \item \textsl{$57$-bus network}: Consisting of $57$ buses with $7$ synchronous generators, which again represents a part of the AEPS. \end{itemize} In this study the loads are presumed to be of constant power type while renewable power plants---such as wind farms and solar PVs---are modeled as loads with \textit{negative} power, thereby injecting active power to the network.
+Four power networks are considered in this study: \begin{itemize}[leftmargin=*] \item \textsl{$9$-bus network}: The Western System Coordinating Council (WSCC) $9$-bus system with $3$ synchronous generators. \item \textsl{$14$-bus network}: Consisting of $14$-bus system with $5$ synchronous generators, representing a portion of the American Electric Power System (AEPS) in the Midwestern US. \item \textsl{$39$-bus network}: Represents the New England $10$-machine, $39$-bus system. \item \textsl{$57$-bus network}: Consisting of $57$ buses with $7$ synchronous generators, which again represents a part of the AEPS. \end{itemize} In this study, the loads are presumed to be of constant power type while renewable power plants---such as wind farms and solar PVs---are modeled as loads with \textit{negative} power, thereby injecting active power into the network.
 For the $9$-bus and $14$-bus networks, every load bus is connected to one renewable power plant.
-For the $39$-bus and $57$-bus networks, one renewable power plant is attached to a load bus when the consumed power is equal or exceeds $3\,\mathrm{pu}$ and $0.1\,\mathrm{pu}$, respectively.
+For the $39$-bus and $57$-bus networks, one renewable power plant is attached to a load bus when the consumed power is equal to or exceeds $3\,\mathrm{pu}$ and $0.1\,\mathrm{pu}$, respectively.
 The initial conditions as well as steady-state values of the power network before disturbance is applied are computed from the solutions of power flow, which is obtained from MATPOWER \cite{Zimmerman2011MATPOWER} function \texttt{runpf}.
-The power base for all power system cases is chosen to be $100$ MVA.
-The synchronous generator parameters are obtained from Power System Toolbox (PST) \cite{sauer2017power}.
-Since the regulation and chest time constants are not specified in PST, their values are chosen to be $R_{\mr{D}i} = 0.02\;\mathrm{Hz/pu}$ and $T_{\mr{CH}i} = 0.2\;\mathrm{sec}$, respectively, for all generators \cite{Taha2019TCNS}.
+The power base is chosen to be $100$ MVA.
+The generator parameters are obtained from Power System Toolbox (PST) \cite{sauer2017power}, where the regulation and chest time constants are set to $R_{\mr{D}i} = 0.02\;\mathrm{Hz/pu}$ and $T_{\mr{CH}i} = 0.2\;\mathrm{sec}$ for all $i\in\mathcal{G}$.